1. Woe to the Proud Drunkards of Ephraim and to the Scornful of Judah, 28:1-29

 judgment also will I lay to the line, and righteousness to the plummet...-

-'Judgment' {ie., justice, the decision of the Judge} and righteousness will be determined according to God's absolute standard (as measured against His accurate measuring cord, and as compared with the true perpendicularity of His 'plumb bob'). cp.
-Isa 11:3-5
+True 'judgment' {ie., justice, the decision of the Judge} and 'righteousness' are determined according to God's absolute standard (as measured against His accurate measuring cord, and as compared with His perfectly perpendicular 'plumb line'). cp.
+Isa 11:1-5

 for the bed is shorter... the covering narrower...- The nation would find no rest,

-in the bed which they had prepared for themselves (cp. v.12).
+in the bed which they had prepared for themselves (cf. v.12).

 23. Give ye ear, and hear my voice; hearken, and hear my speech.